Nazanin1369/TrafficSignsClassifier/writeup_template.md

 Scaling : chosen randoly between 0.85 and 1.1 for both x and y directions.
 Translation : Random shift by at most 2 pixels in x/y directions.
 Rotation : Rotation by angle randomly chosen in the range (-17,17)

 ![alt text][transformation]

 I applied random image transforms to every odd numbered image in training dataset with the idea being that consecutive images have similar resolution.
 Further, I augment existing dataset to make it balanced by requiring 3000 examples per class in training set.
 Here is the final class distributions after augmentation :
-\pic
+![alt text][augmentedDist]

 To augment data, a combination of the above transformations is used.
 Here is an example of random transformations on the same image :
+![alt text][random]

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

-The code for splitting the data into training and validation sets is contained in the first code cell of the IPython notebook.
+The code for splitting the data into training and validation sets is contained in the second code cell of the IPython notebook.

 To cross validate my model, I randomly split the training data into a training set and validation set.
 I did this by **train\_test\_split** from **sklearn.model_selection**.
 I split the train test by a 20%.

-My final training set had 27839 number of images.
-My validation set and test set had 6960 and 12630 number of images.
+My final training set had 215000 number of images.
+My validation set and test set had 1290 and 12630 number of images.
+This is after data augmentation which explaained above.

 ####3.
 Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.